FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 Controller interface
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This series of robots use the TN-S single-phase 220V AC power supply.
-The equipment comes with a 5-meter power line, and the three-foot plug-to-end is inserted into the AC 220V socket provided by the site, and the robot is electrical.
+This series of robots adopts TN-S single-phase 220V AC power supply, and the equipment comes with a 5-meter power cord.
+The three pin plug end is inserted into the on-site AC 220V socket, and the robot is electrically grounded

 -  Rating input voltage: 6A/220VAC